Boise State University BSU Policy #9160

 On Campus Student Housing

 A. A Support Animal may reside in on-campus housing, including accompanying persons with disabilities in all public or common use areas of on-campus housing, when it may be necessary to afford the person with a disability an equal opportunity to use and enjoy on-campus housing.

 B. Before a Support Animal can move into on-campus housing with a person with a disability, the student requesting use of an Animal must submit a request to the Educational Access Center.
 The Educational Access Center will review the request and notify the student and Housing and Residence Life Administration if the request is approved or denied.
-Prior to a final decision, the Educational Access Center may request additional information from the student.
+Prior to a final decision, the Educational Access Center Staff may request additional information from the student.
 The request for a Support Animal should be made at least thirty (30) days prior to the student bringing the Support Animal into on-campus housing.

 C. The Educational Access Center will require documentation from a licensed physician or mental health provider, including without limitation a qualified psychiatrist, social worker, or other mental health professional, to provide sufficient information for the University to determine that:

 1. The individual qualifies as a person with a disability